OpenBB-finance/OpenBB/website/content/platform/development/developer-guidelines/add_data_point.md

 ### Build the Fetcher

-The `Fetcher` class is responsible for processing the Query and turning that into an API request and finally returning the Data model.
-Each fetcher contains three methods that are implemented by the core (see below for a link to the contributing guidelines):
+The `Fetcher` class is responsible for processing the Query and turning that into an API request and finally returning the data model.
+Each fetcher contains three methods that are implemented by its abstract definition:

 - `transform_query`
   - Convert a standard query into a provider-specific query